Mikaspike/SalaryPredictions/README.md

 ```

-A plot to visualise actual salaries versus predicted.
+A plot to visualise actual salaries versus predicted on the training dataset.

 ![GradientB](/images/GradientB_Training_ActualsVsFitted.png)*ActualsVsFitted*